chevdor/ruled_labels/README.md

         ruled-labels [OPTIONS] <SUBCOMMAND>

     OPTIONS:
-        -h, --help        Print help information
+        -d, --dev         The output is more developer oriented -h, --help        Print help information
             --no-color    Output without any coloring, this is useful for documentation and CI system where the color code pollute the output